 The entire Innuendo album is widely considered to be Freddie saying his goodbyes.
 Two of the songs are farewells to his beloved cats.

 "The Show Must Go On" was done in a very interesting way.
-Freddie downed a measure of vodka, said "I'll fucking do it darling!" and nailed the vocal line in one take with no problems.
+While the other bandmembers were ambivalent, doubting that Mercury could hit the high notes of the song in his condition, Freddie downed a measure of vodka, said "I'll fucking do it, darling!" and nailed the vocal line in one take with no problems.
 Quite a note to go out on, really.

 It also bears mentioning that the song was written by Brian May, most likely his way of coping with his friend and workmate's inevitable death.
 Freddie is having a Creator Breakdown singing Brian's Creator Breakdown.